 Hearing loss can be caused by noise or through aging – this much we know.
-But research suggests that a serious sleep condition could also be robbing you of your precious hearing.
+But research suggests that serious sleep conditions could also rob you of your precious hearing.

 Sleep apnea is a condition that causes a person to stop breathing numerous times throughout the night.
-It has been tied to conditions such as hypertension, obesity and even diabetes.
-Research findings suggest that sleep apnea can be linked with hearing loss as well, stressing how important it is to get the condition under control.
+It has been tied to conditions such as hypertension, obesity, and even diabetes.
+Research findings suggest that sleep apnea can also be linked with hearing loss, stressing how important it is to get the condition under control.

-The study uncovered that sleep apnea can contribute to hearing loss.
-Even after researchers took into account other possible causes of hearing loss, the association still remained.
+The study uncovered that sleep apnea could contribute to hearing loss.
+Even after researchers considered other possible causes of hearing loss, the association remained.

-Study author, Dr. Neomi Shah, said, “Sleep apnea is more of a systemic and chronic disease than just something that happens when you’re sleeping.
+Dr. Neomi Shah said, “Sleep apnea is more of a systemic and chronic disease than just something that happens when you’re sleeping.
 It probably affects multiple different organs, so I would probably urge we start thinking about sleep apnea as more like a chronic disease with vascular and inflammatory issues.”

 But how exactly does your sleep affect your hearing?
 Well, researchers suggest that it can be a combination of inflammation and abnormal functioning in blood vessels.
 Dr. Shah explained, “The ear is prone to this kind of injury.”